-Shopping for a massage chair you may have not sat in, let alone thoroughly tested, can be difficult.
+Shopping for a massage chair you may have not thoroughly tested, let alone sat in, can be difficult.
 There are dozens of brands to choose from, exotic features you may have never heard of, and a wide variation of prices.
 We at MassageChairDeals.com aim to make it easier to shop online by breaking down the things you should be on the look out for as you begin the massage chair shopping process.

 Why a Massage Chair?